01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day1.md

 ---

-# Exercice 6: Broadcasting and Slicing
+# Exercise 6: Broadcasting and Slicing

 The goal of this exercise is to learn to access values of n-dimensional arrays efficiently.